D0D0123/MemoryGuideC/README.md

 The main differences being that:

 - Stack allocated arrays are declared with a constant between square brackets like `int nums[5];` , while a malloced array is defined as a pointer variable `int *nums = ...` .
 Remember that in both cases, `nums` is a pointer to the start of the contiguous memory
-- The stack allocated array cannot have a variable size declaration (i.e. the square brackets can only have a constant between them), while the malloced array can have a variable size declaration e.g. `int *nums = malloc(x * sizeof(int));`
 - The stack allocated array cannot be resized during runtime, while the malloced array can be resized using `realloc()` (more on this soon)

 ```c